Table of Contents

 How many official languages does Scotland have?

-There are 3 official languages spoken in Scotland today – English, Scots, and Scottish Gaelic.
+There are 3 official native languages spoken in scotland today – English, Scots, and Scottish Gaelic.

 Although English is by far the most spoken language in Scotland, during the last census it was discovered that over 150 languages are spoken in total in Scottish homes the length and breadth of the country.